frederic-perez/AmE-dictionary/data/idioms.md

 __unpack__ :six: To try to understand and explicate a complex, and possibly controversial, statement, passage, etc. _Who can unpack what the author is saying in this paragraph?_
 __unsung hero__
 __until all hours (of the day and night)__ Until a very late hour of the night or early hour of the morning. _Johnny keeps taking the car and staying out until all hours, and I just don’t know what to do anymore!_ _She sat up till all hours trying to finish her essay._
+__until death us do part__ :dart: A common phrase used in wedding ceremonies indicating that the marriage bond shall be intended to last until death. :es: hasta que la muerte nos separe
 __until kingdom come__ For a very long, indefinite amount of time; forever.
 __until next time__ :two::hammer:
 __up (one’s) alley__ Well suited to one’s interests. _I really like Romantic poetry, so this class on John Keats should be up my alley._